dib-lab/elvers/docs/paladin.md

 ```
   extra: ' --some_param that_param '
 ```
-Please see the [Paladin documentation](https://github.com/twestbrookunh/paladin) for info on the params.
+Please see the [Paladin documentation](https://github.com/twestbrookunh/paladin) for info on the params you can pass into `paladin`.

 Be sure the modified lines go into the config file you're using to run `eelpond` (see [Understanding and Configuring Workflows](about_and_configure.md)).